Kistler-Group/sdbus-cpp/doc/using-sdbus-c++.md

         // This will send the reply message back to the client result.returnResults(concatenatedStr);

-        // Note: emitting signals from other than D-Bus dispatcher thread is not supported yet...
-        /*
-        // Emit 'concatenated' signal
-        const char* interfaceName = "org.sdbuscpp.Concatenator";
+        // Emit 'concatenated' signal (creating and emitting signals is thread-safe) const char* interfaceName = "org.sdbuscpp.Concatenator";
         auto signal = g_concatenator->createSignal(interfaceName, "concatenated");
         signal << result;
         g_concatenator->emitSignal(signal);
-        */
     }).detach();
 }
 ```

 Notice these differences as compared to the synchronous version:

+  * `MethodCall` message is not given by reference, but it's `std::move`d in.
+Usually, we either deserialize D-Bus method input arguments synchronously (as in the example above) and then `std::move` them to the worker thread, or we `std::move` (or copy, but moving is faster and idiomatic) the `MethodCall` message to that thread directly and do both the deserialization of input arguments and the logic in that thread.

-  * Instead of `MethodReply` message given by reference, there is `MethodResult` as a second parameter of the callback, which will hold method results and can be written to from any thread.
+  * Instead of `MethodReply` message given by reference, there is `MethodResult&&` as a second parameter of the callback. `MethodResult` class is move-only.

-  * You shall pass the result holder (`MethodResult` instance) by moving it to the thread of execution, and eventually write method results (or method error) to it via its `returnResults()` or `returnError()` method, respectively.
+  * We shall `std::move` the `MethodResult` to the worker thread, and eventually write D-Bus method results (or method error, respectively) to it via its `returnResults()` method (or `returnError()` method, respectively).

-  * Unlike in sync methods, reporting errors cannot be done by throwing sdbus::Error, since the execution takes place out of context of the D-Bus dispatcher thread.
+  * Unlike in sync methods, reporting errors cannot be done by throwing `Error`, since the execution takes place out of the context of the D-Bus dispatcher thread.
 Instead, just pass the error name and message to the `returnError` method of the result holder.

 That's all.

 ### Convenience API

-Method callbacks in convenience sdbus-c++ API also need to take the result object as a parameter.
+Callbacks of async methods in convenience sdbus-c++ API also need to take the result object as a parameter.
 The requirements are:

   * The result holder is of type `sdbus::Result<Types...>`, where `Types...` is a list of method output argument types.
   * The result object must be a first physical parameter of the callback taken by value.
   * The callback itself is physically a void-returning function.
+  * Method input arguments are taken by value rathern than by const ref, because we usually want to `std::move` them to the worker thread.
+Moving is usually a lot cheaper than copying, and it's idiomatic.
+For non-movable types, copying is a fallback.

-For example, we would have to change the concatenate callback signature from `std::string concatenate(const std::vector<int32_t>& numbers, const std::string& separator)` to `void concatenate(sdbus::Result<std::string> result, const std::vector<int32_t>& numbers, const std::string& separator)`.
+For example, we would have to change the concatenate callback signature from `std::string concatenate(const std::vector<int32_t>& numbers, const std::string& separator)` to `void concatenate(sdbus::Result<std::string>&& result, std::vector<int32_t> numbers, std::string separator)`.

-`sdbus::Result` class template has effectively the same API as `sdbus::MethodResult` class mentioned in the above example (it inherits from `MethodResult`), so you use it in the very same way to send the results or an error back to the client.
+The `Result` class template has effectively the same API as the `MethodResult` class mentioned in the above example (it inherits from `MethodResult`), so you use it in the very same way to send the results or an error back to the client.

 Nothing else has to be changed.
 The registration of the method callback (`implementedAs`) and all the mechanics around remains completely the same.

 Note: Async D-Bus method doesn't necessarily mean we always have to delegate the work to a different thread and immediately return.
-We can very well execute the work and return the results (via `returnResults()`) or an error (via `return Error()`) synchronously -- i.e. directly in this thread. dbus-c++ doesn't care, it supports both approaches.
+We can very well execute the work and return the results (via `returnResults()`) or an error (via `return Error()`) synchronously -- i.e. directly in this thread. sdbus-c++ doesn't care, it supports both approaches.
 This has the benefit that we can decide at run-time, per each method call, whether we execute it synchronously or (in case of complex operation, for example) execute it asynchronously by moving the work to a worker thread.

 ### Marking server-side async methods in the IDL